devopsgroup-io/vagrant-hostmanager/README.md

 ### Using with DHCP

-Sometimes the development box's ip isn't needed, and just assigning it a domain is all that is needed.
+Sometimes the development box's ip isn't needed, and just assigning it a domain is all that is required.
 If that's the case vagrant can rely on DHCP to assign the IP, and vagrant-hostmanager to setup the hosts file.
-Below is an example of this.
+The below example creates a vagrant box with a dynamically allocated IP, then queries the box for the IP to add to the host computer's hosts file, associating the domain 'development-test.local' with the vagrant box's IP.

 ```ruby
 Vagrant.configure(2) do |config|